Nederlandsche Scheepsbouw Maatschappij: Setup of the shipyard

 In mid 1894 the new company tendered the construction of some buildings on the site.
 The tender was for an office, a carpentry hall, a workplace with engine room and boiler house, a lunchroom with doorman's home.
 It also called for filling up a harbor and making fences and shoring for the site on the Wittenburgergracht and third Conrad street.
 The site had four obsolete slipways for ships of up to 300 ft.

 On 7 March 1895 the NSM launched its first vessel, Amsterdam V. It was a steam vessel of 65.5 m and 600 ihp meant for a river service between Amsterdam and Mannheim.
 On 10 May 1895 the NSM launched the steel deck barge Lomboks Glorie.
 On 8 June 1895 the Van Outhoorn was laid down for the KPM.
 She was launched on 24 January 1896, the first ocean-going ship built by the yard.
-It was a steel ship of 1,700 tons, and was claimed to be the biggest KPM ship for service in the Indies.
+It was a steel ship of 1,700 tons, and was claimed to be the largest KPM ship for service in the Indies.
 Engines were made by the Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel.
 As could be expected the first years were not profitable for the NSM.
 In 1894 it lost 3,078 guilders, in 1895 it lost 31,711.

 The next couple of years saw a quick increase in activity.
 On 4 July 1896 the steamship Paramaribo of 54 m was launched.
 It had been laid down on 24 January and was ordered by the Department of the Colonies.
 On 7 August 1896 a suction dredger of about 350 tons was launched for the shipyard Conrad, and ultimately the Russian government.
 Another was launched at about the same time, and the third, a suction dredger hopper barge followed on 5 September 1896.
 On 15 May 1897 the Prins Willem V of 272 ft was launched.
 In August 1897 the gunvessels Koetei and Siboga with engines from Fijenoord, were laid down for the Indische Militaire Marine.
 On 23 October 1897 the freighter Madura of 322 ft and was launched.